cspr-rad/actus-spec/spec/main.typ

 A parsing test expects an object with two keys as a result.

 - `parses`: A boolean that describes if the parsed succesfully. `false` if the value was rejected.
-- `rendered`: The rendered version of the value that the implementation parsed, or `null` if the value was rejected.
+- `rendered`: The rendered version of the value that the implementation parsed.
+  This key must be absent if parsing failed, so that the tester can distinguish between a parse failure and succesfully parsing `null`.
+- `error`: A parse error.
+This key must be absent if parsing succeeded.

 #examples("parsing-test")